 If no mutually satisfactory resolution is made, the case will be given to an ad hoc committee composed of a minimum of four Department Chairs, two students (if possible one of whom shall have been in the class involved), plus one faculty member from the involved department (such member to be selected by the student whose complaint is being investigated).
 If the department involved is too small to permit compliance with this guideline, the student may choose a faculty member from the related division exclusive of the Department Chairs.
 The ad hoc committee will be formally constituted and appointed by the Provost.
 The ad hoc committee will review, investigate, consult and make a final recommendation to the Provost who will then transmit this recommendation to the faculty member for final action.

-A student who wishes to withdraw from the College may be eligible to receive a full or partial refund as outlined by the refund policy below.
-The impact of course withdrawal on final grades is determined by the associated week of withdrawal.
+A student who wishes to withdraw from the College may be eligible to receive a full or partial refund based on the official withdrawal date applied to the withdrawal refund policy timeline as outlined below.

 Semester Students